Study the biological and social factors that impact health

 Focus on preventing illness, not simply treating people once they get sick.
-At Waterloo, you’ll learn how to promote healthy lifestyles, improve health care systems, and bring together the science and the social aspects of health.
+At Waterloo, you’ll learn how to promote health, improve health care systems, and bring together the science and the social aspects of health.
+By the time you graduate, you'll have a well-rounded understanding of the different factors that impact human health – beyond just biology.

 Whether you opt for the regular or co-op stream, Health Sciences gives you the skills for improving human health, along with lots of room for electives.
-And with five specializations and dozens of campus-wide minors, you can tailor your studies to your specific areas of interest.
+And with lots of minors and specializations such as pre-clinical, neuroscience, and health informatics to choose from, you can tailor your studies to your specific areas of interest.

 You’ll graduate with the skills to tackle global health pandemics such as COVID-19, transform public health policy, and pave the way for new medical breakthroughs.